 In the Atlanta region, McDaniel focuses on community-engaged scholarship through cross-institutional partnerships.
-He is co-founder of the Georgia Immigrant Research Network (GIRN), a research consortium among Atlanta area immigrant and refugee integration researchers that helps cultivate community outreach with practitioners and organizations, including Welcoming America and its municipal government affiliates, as well as community-based nonprofit organizations.
-He is also co-founder and co-PI of the Atlanta Immigrant Crossroads project, which explores untapped potential or utilized promise for newcomer integration in the Atlanta metropolitan area.
-This research is funded in part by a KSU Creative Activities and Research Experiences in Teams (CARET) grant to cultivate community-engaged research experiences for a team of undergraduate researchers.
-He also supervises graduate research assistants who are interested in immigrant integration and receptivity through KSU’s M.S. in Conflict Management and Ph.D. in International Conflict Management programs.
-Also at KSU, McDaniel is a founding member of the interdisciplinary North Georgia Rural Health Working Group, which is working to position KSU as the primary resource for community and rural health expertise in northwest Georgia, including exploring ways to alleviate barriers to access and provision of health care for diverse populations in north Georgia and southern Appalachia.
+He is co-founder of the Georgia Immigration Research Network (GIRN), a research consortium among Atlanta area immigrant and refugee integration researchers that helps cultivate community outreach with practitioners and organizations, including Welcoming America and its municipal government affiliates, as well as community-based nonprofit organizations.
+Within the scope of GIRN, he is also co-founder and co-PI of the Atlanta Immigrant Crossroads project, which explores untapped potential or utilized promise for newcomer integration in the Atlanta metropolitan area.
+This research is funded in part by a 2016-2017 KSU Creative Activities and Research Experiences in Teams (CARET) grant to cultivate community-engaged research experiences for a team of undergraduate researchers, and a 2017-2018 KSU Office of the Vice Presdient for Research (OVPR) Pilot/Seed grant.
+McDaniel is also a National Geographic Society Explorer (NGS-50802E-18) and a 2017-2018 Race and Ethnicity Diversity Faculty Fellow with the Center for Diversity Leadership and Engagement through the Office of Diversity and Inclusion.
+Dr. McDaniel also supervises undergraduate and graduate research assistants who are interested in immigrant integration and receptivity, including through KSU’s Ph.D. in International Conflict Management program.
+McDaniel is also a founding member of the collaborative Receptivity, Integration, and Settlement In New Gateways (RISING) research group based at the University of North Carolina at Charlotte.

-McDaniel earned a Ph.D. in Geography and Urban Regional Analysis from the University of North Carolina at Charlotte, an M.A. in Higher Education Leadership from the University of Alabama at Birmingham, an M.S. in Geography from the University of Tennessee, and a B.S. in Geography from Samford University.
+Originally from Birmingham, Alabama, McDaniel earned a Ph.D. in Geography and Urban Regional Analysis from the University of North Carolina at Charlotte, an M.A. in Higher Education Leadership from the University of Alabama at Birmingham, an M.S. in Geography from the University of Tennessee, and a B.S. in Geography from Samford University.